aaemnnosttv/wp-sqlite-integration/readme.txt

 == Known Limitations ==

 Many of the other plugins will work fine with this plugin.
 But there are some you can't use.
-Generally speaking, the plugins that manipulate database not with WordPress functions but with Mysql or Mysqli native drivers from PHP might cause the problem.
+Generally speaking, the plugins that manipulate database not with WordPress functions but with mysql or mysqli native drivers from PHP might cause the problem.

 These are other examples: